Elliott Bay Connections

 Project Schedule

 The project is currently in the design phase.
 The EBC project team will share a final design later this year.
-Construction is expected to begin in early 2025 and be complete by Summer 2026, in time for Seattle to welcome the FIFA World Cup.
+Construction is expected to begin in early 2025 and be complete by Summer 2026, ahead of Seattle hosting the FIFA Men's World Cup.
 Construction will be phased to limit impacts and preserve public access to green space and pathways.